Concobhar Ó Duibheannaigh: Execution and martyrdom

-On 28 January 1612, Ó Duibheannaigh was tried for high treason, found guilty by the majority of a packed jury, and sentenced to die on 1 February (Julian Calendar).
-He was drawn on a cart from the Castle to the gallows beyond the river; the whole route was crowded with Catholics.
+He was drawn on a cart from Dublin Castle to the gallows beyond the river; the whole route was crowded with Catholics.
 Protestant clergymen pestered him with ministrations and urged him to confess he died for treason.
-"Pray let me be", he answered, "the viceroy's messenger to me here present, could tell that I might have life and revenue for going once to that temple", pointing to a tower opposite.
+"Pray let me be", he answered, "the viceroy's messenger to me here present, could tell that I might have life and revenue for going once to that temple", pointing to the tower of a Church of Ireland parish.
 He kissed the gallows before mounting, and then proceeding to exhort the Catholics to constancy, he was thrown off, cut down alive, and quartered.

 With him suffered Patrick O'Loughran, a priest arrested at Cork.
 The people, despite the guards, carried off the halter, his clothes, and even fragments of his body and chips of the gallows.
 They prayed all night by the remains, an infirm man was reported cured by touching them, and Mass after Mass was said there from Midnight until day.
 Such was the concourse that the viceroy ordered the members to be buried on the spot, but next night the Catholics exhumed them and interred them in St. James's Churchyard.
-A list of martyrs compiled by Ó Duibheannaigh was used by Rothe in his "Analecta".
+A list of martyrs compiled by Ó Duibheannaigh was used by Bishop David Rothe in his "Analecta".